sailfish009/openstructure/modules/mol/base/doc/entity.rst

   .. method:: CreateFullView()

     Returns a copy of this entity.
-Provided for duck-typing purposes.
+Provided for `duck-typing <http://en.wikipedia.org/wiki/Duck_typing>` purposes.

     :rtype: EntityView

   .. method:: AddChain(chain_handle[, view_add_flags])

     Add chain to view.
 By default, only the chain is added to the view, but not its residues and atoms.
-This behaviour can be changed by passing in an appropriate set of `view_add_flags`
+This behavior can be changed by passing in an appropriate set of `view_add_flags`

     :param chain_handle: